 Solar panel efficiency is expressed as a percentage of watts out divided by watts in.
 So we measured the watts/m^2 given off by the sun during each test run, multiplied that by the total area of each charger’s panels in square meters, and divided the measured wattage output by the results.

-We never got real efficiency numbers over about 1.4% for even the best of these chargers under the most ideal conditions.
-This is far below the 20% to 25% efficiency numbers advertised.
+We never got real efficiency numbers over about 14% for even the best of these chargers under the most ideal conditions.
+This is below the 20% to 25% efficiency numbers advertised.

-It could be that the panel technology is that efficient under some ideal lab conditions, but by the time they package it into a charger and hang some USB ports off it, that efficiency is mostly gone.
-Or our irradiance meter over-counted by a factor of 10X.
+It could be that the panel technology is that efficient under some ideal lab conditions, but by the time they package it into a charger and hang some USB ports off it, that efficiency is lower.

 Aeiusny 20W Solar Charger